Read, subscribe and share my monthly newsletter, The [ED]it, here.

 "Seek light, keep moving", American poet Maggie Smith

-Selected clients & features include: HSBC, Sterling Publishing, The Pirbright Institute, The Western Mail, The Western People, Documenting Britain, Stellazine, Rear Curtain, Pictory.
+Selected clients & features include: HSBC, Sterling Publishing, University for the Creative Arts (UCA), The Crafts Study Centre, The Pirbright Institute, The Western Mail, The Western People, Documenting Britain, Stellazine, Rear Curtain, Pictory.

 For information about how purchase prints, books or zines available in my shop please visit this page.
 Please contact me directly if something you like is not currently in the shop.
 You can also find more ways to support my work here.